 You can check out the new Northern Beaches hospital below:

-I don’t have all of the services provided by the new hospital as yet (I will update this post when I do!) but some of the concerns that the Northern Sydney Local Health District, Northern Beaches service through Brookvale Health Centre, and Manly and Mona Vale Hospitals include the following:
+Some of the concerns that the Northern Sydney Local Health District, Northern Beaches service through Brookvale Health Centre, and Manly and Mona Vale Hospitals include the following:

 • Adult mental health

 • Birthing including postnatal care, counselling and support

 • Maternity including psychological services and mental health consultations